 3. Cook the chicken (15 min).

-Grill option: Thread chicken on skewers and grill over medium-high 10–12 minutes total, turning every 3 minutes, until 165°F internal.
+Grill option: Thread chicken on skewers and grill over medium-high 10 to 12 minutes total, turning every 3 minutes, until 165°F internal.

 Pan option: Heat 1 tbsp olive oil in a large skillet over medium-high.
-Sear chicken in 2 batches, 4–5 minutes per batch, until charred and cooked through.
+Sear chicken in 2 batches, 4 to 5 minutes per batch, until charred and cooked through.

-Oven option: Spread on a sheet pan and broil 8–10 minutes, flipping once.
+Oven option: Spread on a sheet pan and broil 8 to 10 minutes, flipping once.

 Let the chicken rest 5 minutes before portioning.